-Antibacterial and antiseptic hand sanitizers are a very convenient, quick method to reduce the number of germs on the hands in the effort to reduce the risk the spread of illness.
-Sanitizing hand gels should not replace good old soap and water but when access to water is not convenient, they are the next best thing.
+Antibacterial and antiseptic hand cleaners are a very convenient, quick method to reduce the number of germs on the hands in the effort to reduce the risk the spread of illness.
+Hand gels and cleaners should not replace good old soap and water but when access to water is not convenient, they are the next best thing.

 We want a clean environment but have to realize that we don't live in a sterile environment.
 To think germs are all bad is only going to hinder the development of a strong immune system.
 It was a marketing ploy that people believed they needed an antibacterial soap to stop the spread of germs.
 We now know that the use of Triclosan can do more harm than good in the long run.
 These soaps do not kill viruses, therefore not effective anyway for preventing colds and the flu.
 Second, the use of antibacterial products can result in the survival of germs that then become antibiotic resistant.
 And also, Triclosan is terrible for the environment.

 To use for such things as before eating at a restaurant or after touching shopping carts or using a port-a-potty, hand sanitizers can be a wonderful thing to have at your disposal.
 People in professions where they need to wash hands several times a day need something that takes little time and works effectively.
 Hand sanitizers for these situations are great but in general, for everyday routines around the home it is still best to use soap and water.

-Steering away from commercial hand sanitizers is best if you are trying to avoid products high in alcohol.
+Steering away from commercial hand cleaners is best if you are trying to avoid products high in alcohol.
 Yes, alcohol is very effective at killing germs but it can also be very drying to the skin.
 Plus, since children seem to always have their hands in their mouths, we don't want to think they're ingesting these chemical products.

 Containing Aloe Vera gel, Witch Hazel, Colloidal Silver, Vegetable Glycerin and essential oils with antiviral, antibacterial and antifungal properties, this blend is a preferred choice.